52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 >
 > 1. Select the `Service Identification` tab
 >
->     - Change the default definitions
+>     - Change the default definitions as shown below.
+You may also use other titles, keyword, and abstract.
 >     - *Title* -> `SIST SOS`
 >     - *Keywords* -> `SIST,CNRS, Sensor Web Workshop, Frejus`
 >     - *Abstract* -> `SIST Sensor Observation Service for Sensor Web Workshop`